If a bursitis injury has set you back, we'll help you move forward

 Employers have a duty under the Health and Safety at Work Act 1974 to provide a safe working environment for their employees.
 As part of that duty, they must assess each job for possible health and safety hazards, including the risk that a worker could possibly develop 'beat knee' if they regularly kneel or crawl during work tasks.

-Workers at risk of developing Bursitis or Cellulitis should be protected in a way that is reasonable having regard to the nature of the job.
+Workers at risk of developing bursitis or cellulitis should be protected in a way that is reasonable having regard to the nature of the job.
 Safety measures include implementing a different work process to reduce the pressure on the worker's joints or issuing protective clothing or equipment.

 If an employer does not take reasonable steps to protect their employees in this way, and Bursitis develops or is aggravated as a result, then the employee may be able to make a claim for compensation.